voxit1512/Tef6686/README.md

   AGC is now switchable (now for FM/AM and reversed the settings) Removed some settings from Eustake, FMSI stereo improvement only for tef6687 and tef6689, Softmute_mod AM only, Wavegen and I2S audio (only using internal audio)
   You can now change settings with the antenne switch ANT A = default settings, ANT B = Improved settings, ANT C = Eustake Settings
+  Settings are now A,B,C from eustake.
+D are improved settings from prog manual.
+  AGC, Deemphasis, IF+ RF+ are now in subroutines so you can set them at other moments.
+If you change settings the old values will be reapplied.
+  IF+ RF+ works now also for AM.
+  Squelch will change volumescale for AM.
+But it will not keep the settings after restart like volume :(.

   Special thanks to Konrad Kosmatka, author of the original version for Sony XDR-F1HD https://fmdx.pl/xdr-i2c/